fracchiariello/fracchiariello.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Formal Methods
+  - Computational Logic
-  - Logic Programming
+  - Formal Epistemology
-  - Process Mining
+  - Information Systems

 # Education to show in About widget
 education: